 This is not the fire in my belly I had anticipated.

 My work is an investigation of presence, absence and ecstasy.
-From the gym to the showers, from the dancefloor to the bedroom, I examine the physical conditions of relational identity and sexuality construction.
+From the gym to the showers, from the dance floor to the bedroom, I examine the physical conditions of relational identity and sexuality construction.
 Inspired by politically motivated 1990s abstraction responding to the AIDS epidemic, my work looks to reclaim the critical capacity of the queer minimalist gesture in a time of gay pragmatism, assimilation, and continued alienation.

 GOODSPORT : GAME FOR ANYTHING